 The Molly National Journalism Prize Submissions

-Submissions for the 2020 prize are now closed.
+Submissions for the 2021 prizes are now OPEN.

 General rules for submitting an entry appear below.
-For more information on the award, becoming a sponsor, attending the dinner or contributing to the MOLLY Prize fund, please contact [email protected] or call (512) 477-0746 ext 103.
+For more information on the award, becoming a sponsor, attending the award gala or contributing to the MOLLY Prize fund, please contact [email protected] or call (512) 477-0746 ext 103.

 - One entry per individual will be accepted.